ian4nderson/raspberry_fan_control/README.md

-# raspberry_fan_control
+# Raspberry Fan Control

-Use BC549 transistor in negative wire of the fan.
+Connect the BC549 transistor to the ground (negative) wire of the fan.
-The base of transistor receive the signal of the gpio wire.
+The base of the transistor receives the signal from the GPIO pin.